tmar64/gender-ethnicity-prediction-w-ML/README.md

 # gender-ethnicity-prediction-w-ML

 This is my first project using tensorflow and sklearn libraries!
-I train a model: Convolutional Neural Network (CNN) and then visualize the results!
+I train a Convolutional Neural Network (CNN) to predict gender and ethnicity.
+Data distributions and training history is visualized.

 Kaggle Dataset: https://www.kaggle.com/code/shahraizanwar/age-gender-ethnicity-prediction/data